Rural land and Mining

 (P. Ho in Institutions in Transition, Oxford University Press, 2005, p.
 73)

-The mining governance in China features a dilemma: on the one hand, there are various issues inherent in China’s mining institutions: 1) an outdated nature of the current legislation, 2) ambiguity in the regulations, and 3) administrative fragmentation of responsible authorities.
+The mining governance in China features a dilemma: on the one hand, there are various issues inherent to China’s mining institutions: 1) an outdated legislation, 2) ambiguity in regulations, and 3) administrative fragmentation of responsible authorities.
 On the other hand, China has witnessed a fast growing mining industry.
 Therefore, this study aims to explain this phenomenon by adopting the theories and conceptual framework on institutional function and credibility put forward by Ho (2005, 2014, 2016a).
-The central question is as follows: How do China’s mining institutions affect the local communities, and to what extent do the rural residents perceive these as credible?
+The central question is as follows: How do China’s mining institutions affect local communities, and to what extent do rural residents perceive these as credible?

-The book argues that it is the non-enforcement of mining land expropriation and environmental regulations that are conducive to economic development.
-At the early operational mining stage, mining activities had contributed as a complimentary livelihood, therefore the farmers would tolerate some risks.
-When the environmental degradation and land loss does not threaten the livelihood of the local community to a great extent, only a mild reaction is expected.
+It is the non-enforcement of mining land expropriation and environmental regulations that are conducive to economic development.
+At the early operational mining stage, mining activities had contributed to rural livelihood, and farmers would tolerate certain risks.
 However, there are inherent risks in the empty institution that has a tendency to evolve into a non-credible institution.
-When the function of access to land as their subsistence was disrupted by land subsidence and ineffective resettlement schemes, the resistance to mining increased.
-Meanwhile, the institutional arrangements did not provide sufficient protection and sustainable livelihood, the perceived credibility would definitely decrease.
+When the function of access to land as farmers’ subsistence was disrupted by land subsidence and ineffective resettlement schemes, the resistance and contestation against mining increases.